Bootstrap

 What does it mean that we are justified by faith?

-Being justified by faith means that we are declared righteous before God through our belief in Christ.
+Being justified by faith means that believers are declared righteous before God solely based on faith in Jesus Christ.

 Scripture References: Romans 5:1, Ephesians 2:8-9